tychonievich/gedcom7-code/5to7/c/README.md

+# Obsolete

+This repository contained too many distinct projects, making tracking its updates messy.
+The project in this directory is no longer being updated; for an up-to-date copy see <https://github.com/gedcom7code/c-converter>

 # GEDCOM 5.5.1 to GEDCOM 7.0 converter

 GEDCOM 7.0 is a breaking change with GEDCOM 5.5.1.
 This means that 5.5.1 files cannot be parsed as-is as if they were 7.0 files.